CavalcanteLucas/metr/README.md

 make create-admin
 ```

-That will be particularly useful for loggin in on the admin's panel of the Django application to check if the data is being stored correctly.
+That will be particularly useful for logging in on the admin panel of the Django application to check if the data is being stored correctly.

 ### Device emulator